List of ambassadors and high commissioners of Canada

 This is a list of Canadian ambassadors and high commissioners to other countries and international organizations, including permanent representatives of ambassadorial rank from Canada.

 In cases where a diplomat is accredited to more than one nation, the first country listed is the location of the Ambassador's or High Commissioner's residence, followed by other countries of accreditation, in alphabetical order.

+Canada sends high commissioners to Commonwealth countries, and ambassadors to non-Commonwealth countries.